 Accessing departmental information

-The department is committed to providing the community with greater access to departmental information, unless on balance it is contrary to the public interest to provide that information.
+The department is committed to providing the community with greater access to departmental information, unless it is contrary to the public interest.

 There are a number of ways you can access information.